Receive a free download on Management Education and the SDGs

 Under Frank’s mentorship, Navruz focused on developing a research paper on sustainability in Central Asia.
 Over the course of six weeks, they met regularly—sometimes across multiple time zones, as Frank traveled between New York, Brussels, and Barcelona, demonstrating his dedication to the programme.
 Through these sessions, Frank provided insights on research methodologies, critical thinking, and academic writing.
 The results were remarkable.
 Navruz’s research not only strengthened his thesis but earned him the highest honors at Almaty Management University, where it was recognized as one of the best theses in his programme.

-Yet, the mentorship’s impact extended beyond academic achievement.
+Yet, the Programme's impact extended beyond academic achievement.
 Inspired by his research, Navruz founded a student organization dedicated to promoting the Sustainable Development Goals (SDGs) on campus.
 His initiative led to student participation in regional conferences and culminated in winning the PGS Sustainability Award for the Eurasia Region.
 The ripple effect of his work was evident as he was later connected with other students, outside of the Mentorship Programme, looking for guidance on creating impact.
 Drawing from his experience, he advised them on launching their own sustainability initiative, including organizing a SDG-focused student fair.

 For Frank, watching Navruz’s transformation was deeply rewarding.
 “He evolved from someone seeking guidance to someone leading change.
 His confidence grew, and he became a voice for sustainability among his peers.”

-The mentor-mentee relationship soon evolved into an informal mentorship after the programme ended.
+The mentor-mentee relationship soon evolved into an informal mentorship after the Programme ended.
 Frank continued to involve Navruz in leadership opportunities, from providing feedback to student groups on sustainability initiatives to introducing him as a keynote speaker at an SDG conference.
 Navruz’s ability to engage and inspire other students became a testament to the power of peer-to-peer learning.

 “Students listen to other students in a way they don’t always listen to professors,” Navruz reflected.
 “When they see someone their age making an impact, it makes them believe they can do it too.”